A Colorful Walk: Wisteria Tunnel at Kawachi Fuji Gardens, Japan

-The best time of the year to go from late April to mid May (depends on the weather each year).
+Best time to visit is from late April to mid May (depends on the weather each year).
 The peak is normally at end of April to the Golden Week.
-Not every year wisteria bloom so magnificently.
+Not every year wisteria blooms so magnificently.
 To get to the garden from JR Yahata station, take Nishitetsu bus #56 and get off at Kawachi Elementary School.
 Then walk 10-15 min to the garden.
 It is difficult to imagine Kawachi Fuji Garden any other way but in full bloom, yet according to Atlas Obscura, visiting the place outside the mentioned time period will lead you to a “disheartening mass of lifeless, twisted branches”.
 If you had the chance to walk along this flower-covered pathway, feel free to drop a line and tell us how it felt!